-After all, kids might not understand the historical or cultural significance of many significant attractions, meaning they’ll get bored more easily.
+If you’re a parent who’s traveled with kids, you probably know that going sightseeing with little ones can be a bit of a challenge.
+After all, kids might not understand the historical or cultural significance of many attractions, meaning they’ll get bored more easily.
 And the last thing any parent wants to deal with is a cranky, bored child!

 As home to one of the world’s foremost collections of art, the Prado is perhaps the most well-known among the three museums comprising Madrid’s “Golden Triangle of Art.”
 Even if you’re not much of an art aficionado, the incredible collection of masterpieces by icons such as Velázquez, Goya and Rubens will take your breath away.

 The good news is that this legendary museum can be one of the best things to do in Madrid for kids—if you do it right.
 Here’s how to help your little ones enjoy the Prado just as much as you will.

 - Book a kids’ tour: Many companies offer tours of the museum that specifically cater to kids.
 Across Madrid Tours has created a “treasure hunt”-style tour throughout the Prado that will teach children about the museum’s most iconic paintings in a fun, interactive way.
 Another excellent option is Context Travel’s Las Meninas & Little Princes Tour, which will make the artwork come alive through fun games and activities.

 - Hit the playground: The area around the Prado features several fun playgrounds, including one directly on the Paseo del Prado itself.
 Your kids will appreciate the chance to run around and wear themselves out in the fresh air after walking around the museum!